 It’s NOT About Trail Length

 Newer hikers often make the mistake of thinking pack size should depend on the length of their thru hike.
-Surely a 2700 mile trail like the PCT requires a bigger pack than a couple hundred miles on the John Muir Trail, right?
+Surely a 2700 mile trail like the PCT requires a bigger pack than a couple hundred miles on a shorter thru hike like the John Muir Trail, right?

 Actually, not really!
 People hike the PCT with 40 liter packs and the much shorter JMT with 70 liter packs.
 It turns out the gear you need for one night in the wilderness is almost the same, with a few exceptions, as the gear you need for hundreds of nights.
 As long as you can get to town and restock on food every few days, the length of your thru hike doesn’t matter nearly as much as other factors.